MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-monitor-your-app.md

 ---
 #  How to monitor your application

-We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.
+You can use any of the [Azure Developer CLI template](azure-dev-cli-templates.md) for this walkthrough.
+We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).

 By now, you should have your Azure resources provisioned and application deployed.
 If not, follow the steps in [get-started](get-started.md).

-Make sure you select the web application URL to launch the ToDo app.
-Create a new collection and add some items.
-The command will create monitoring activity in the application that you'll be able to see by running the following the `azd monitor` command.
+Make sure you create monitoring activity in the application before running the `azd monitor` commands:

+1. Select the web application URL to launch the ToDo app.
+2. Create a new list and add some items.

 ### Monitor the application using `azd monitor`